amysam2003/island-stay-management-system-advanced-databases/README.md

 ## How to Run The Playgrounds
 1. Open VS Code (Visual Studio Code)
-2. Install MongoDB Extension
+2. Install MongoDB Extension and ensure MongoDB is running on Localhost:27017
 3. Open any `.mongodb.js` file
-4. Run the queries directly
+4. Run the queries directly using the Run Button

 The main features include:
 (i) Hybrid Database Design